Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

-Swissmedic-approved patient information
+Ref:-approved patient information

 Ibu Sandoz must not be taken,

-During treatment with Ibu Sandoz, ulcers in the mucous membranes of the upper gastrointestinal tract, rarely bleeding or, in isolated cases, perforations (perforations in the stomach or intestines) may occur.
-These complications can occur at any time during treatment, even without warning symptoms.
+During Care with Ibu Sandoz, ulcers in the mucous membranes of the upper gastrointestinal tract, rarely bleeding or, in isolated cases, perforations (perforations in the stomach or intestines) may occur.
+These complications can occur at any time during Care, even without warning symptoms.
 To reduce this risk, the smallest effective dose should be used over the shortest possible duration of therapy.
 Contact your doctor if you have stomach pain and suspect it is related to taking the medicine or if you have an infection - see below under 'Infection'.

 If you have already had a heart attack, stroke or venous thrombosis, the use of high doses of Ibu Sandoz is no longer recommended.
-Do not exceed the recommended dose or duration of treatment and always tell your doctor if you have had a heart attack, stroke or thrombosis in a vein, or if you have risk factors (such as high blood pressure, diabetes (sugar diabetes), high blood fat levels, Smoking.
+Do not exceed the recommended dose or duration of Care and always tell your doctor if you have had a heart attack, stroke or thrombosis in a vein, or if you have risk factors (such as high blood pressure, diabetes (sugar diabetes), high blood fat levels, Smoking.
 Your doctor will decide if you can still use Ibu Sandoz and what dose is right for you.

 Taking Ibu Sandoz can affect the way your kidneys work, which can lead to an increase in blood pressure and/or fluid retention (oedema).
 Tell your doctor if you have heart or kidney disease, if you are taking medicines to treat high blood pressure (e.g. diuretics, ACE inhibitors) or if you lose more fluids, e.g. through heavy sweating.